Mali Country Report

-Opposition protests against a perceived unfair presidential election were violently dispersed by police using tear gas, rubber bullets and live ammunition in June 2018.
-The suspension of a constitutional referendum in August 2017 following a series of demonstrations is an indicator of popular influence.
+President Keïta will likely continue prioritising security over improving living standards, increasing the risk of strikes and anti-government demonstrations.
+Thousands took part in protests in November and December 2018 which were violently dispersed by police using tear gas.
+Legislative elections, twice postponed in 2018, are now due in June 2019, further heightening protest risk.
 Intercommunal fighting poses stability risks in north and central Mali due to the faltering peace agreement between the government and armed groups, and expanding operations by Islamist militant groups.
 Sporadic violent civilian protests are likely in Bamako, Kidal, Gao, and Timbuktu against UN and French forces.

 Vaccinations required to enter the country